 Sheermal originates in Greater Iran, and the Mughal emperors brought this bread to the North of India.
 The bread is a crucial member of the Awadhi cuisine of India.
 It also appears in Aurangabad, Hyderabad, and Lucknow with a lovely flavor.

 The bread is leavened dough perfumed with the rich taste of milk.
 This feature forms the name of this bread because ‘Sheermal’ means ‘milk rubbed’ in English.
 The presence of milk makes Sheermal distinct from the famous Chapati.

 Place of origin: Gujarat (on the western coast of India)

-India is truly a kingdom of flatbread with tons of different recipes.
-Thepla is representative of mesmerizing types of dishes in India.
-It is a breathtaking flatbread made of wheat flour perfumed by fragrant spices like Methi (fenugreek leaves).
+India is truly a kingdom of flatbread with tons of different recipes, which include the tempting Thepla.
+It is a breathtaking flatbread made of wheat flour and fragrant spices like Methi (fenugreek leaves).

 Thepla is an excellent side dish from India that you can pair with almost any meal.
 It is a great choice for breakfast or a tasty snack to recharge your energy during the day.